arnoldrobbins/dformat/README.md

-Fortunately, the memo contained the `dformat` input for all of the figures displayed, so it was simple enough to copy/paste the displayed input into real input to be processed, and then the result could be compared visually to the original.
+Fortunately, the memo contained the `dformat` input for all of the figures displayed, so it was simple enough to copy/paste the displayed input into the real input to be processed, and then the result could be compared visually to the original.

 Along the way, I had to re-read the original documentation on `tbl`